 Our school sees itself as a community that promotes a healthy lifestyle for all.
 We look after the wellbeing of our pupils to ensure they are physically, mentally and emotionally cared for.
 In the fullness of time, we strive to empower our pupils to take care of themselves by giving them the skills and knowledge to move onto the bigger challenges.
 We will encourage our children to become valuable members of society by helping them experience the value of their local community and helping them to participate in charitable and caring projects.

 We provide enrichment for our pupils throughout our school day.
-We have clubs that meet at lunchtimes: Running Club, Colouring Club, Computer Club, Games Club, Eco Club.
+We have clubs that meet at lunchtimes: Running Club, Colouring Club, Games Club, Eco Club.
 After school we have Football Club, Netball Club, Drama Club and Taekwondo.
 We strive to provide opportunities for our children to go on trips and visits to enrich their first-hand experiences.
 We have a Forest School that is greatly enjoyed where the children use natural resources make creations linked to their topics.

 Trips are carefully chosen to link topics to learning and always enjoyed by our children.
 Theatre visits, Black Country Museum, National Space Centre, St. John’s Museum, Roman Forts, Shakespeare, and more.
-Through our music curriculum, we have brass and guitar lessons, choir performances and events at the church, within school, and Young Voices.
+Through our music curriculum, we have drumming and guitar lessons, choir performances and events at the church, within school, and Young Voices.

 We also encourage visitors to come into our school: Guide Dogs for the Blind, Rev. Martin Green who plays the guitar and sings with the children; theatre production; The RSC; NSPCC: we like visitors coming to our school.